 1. 40mm Stainless Steel Burrs

-The large conical burrs are made from high-quality stainless steel.
-This ensures both the even grinding of your beans and the longevity of your coffee grinder.
+The Capresso Infinity has large conical burrs which are made from high-quality stainless steel.
+Not only does this ensure an even grind size but also the longevity of your coffee grinder.

 2. Multiple Gear Motor